 Boulder police arrest man who fled city after teen sexual assault allegations

-May 2—Detectives with the Boulder Police Department found and arrested a man accused of sexually assaulting a teenage girl after promising her drugs to lure her to his apartment on multiple occasions.
+May 3—Detectives with the Boulder Police Department found and arrested a man accused of sexually assaulting a teenage girl after promising her drugs to lure her to his apartment on multiple occasions.

 When Ian Morrison, 37, did not appear for a court hearing in September, a warrant was issued for his arrest.